Mitch Lucker

+Personal life

+Mitchell Lucker was born in Riverside, California, to his mother who was a doctor, and father who worked as a prison guard, whom divorced during his youth.
+Lucker was diagnosed with obsessive-compulsive disorder, and developed a phobia of germs at an early age; Lucker would often fist pump fans instead of shaking their hands due to this.
+He once stated in an interview with Revolver Magazine "I knew something was up when I started spending all day long in my room making sure all my fucking G.I.
+Joes were standing in my cabinet."
+Lucker was first introduced to heavy metal by his father who bought him and his brother Cliff a Sepultura cassette, and took them to Metallica, and Black Sabbath concerts.

+During his high school years Lucker was known to be a troublemaker.
+He and his friends would regularly buy used cars and crash them.
+On one occasion Lucker got seriously injured during a crash which caused him to spend time in the hospital with an inflated chest cavity and aching ribs.
+He continued to crash cars until he was 18 years old when he finally stopped after he was arrested for stealing a golf cart, realizing he could receive serious jail time now that he was no longer a minor.

+Lucker married his wife Jolie Carmadella on May 8, 2010; the couple had one daughter, Kennadee, together.

 Career

-Lucker first started performing music in 2000 with the band Breakaway, which would later become the Corona local metalcore band Dying Dreams.
+Lucker didn’t begin singing until he was 16 when his brother who played guitar, invited him to step to sing a Hatebreed song he was playing with some friends.
+This led to him performing music in 2000 with the band Breakaway, which would later become the Corona local metalcore band Dying Dreams.
 Dying Dreams featured Lucker on vocals and his brother Cliff on guitar, along with later Suicide Silence bandmates Josh Tufano on second guitar and Mike Olheiser on bass.
 Around a year before Dying Dreams broke up, Mitch Lucker was inducted into Suicide Silence when the band was still deemed a side-project.
+Originally, the band had two vocalists, with Lucker signing alongside Tanner Womack.
+However, Womack was eventually dismissed, leading to Lucker becoming the sole vocalist.

 Suicide Silence's debut album, The Cleansing, sold 7,250 copies in the first week.
 Their second album No Time to Bleed was released in June 2009.
 The band's last album to feature Lucker, The Black Crown was released in July 2011.
 When asked by Kerrang!, Lucker explained, "I'm not trying to put people's beliefs down – it's about me and my life.
 This is my head cracked open and poured on the paper!
 I still have the same beliefs and same views, but I'm more open to everything.
 At this point in my life, I don't see the good in making people hate you for something you say.
 This record is for everybody."